pstorozenko/pstorozenko.github.io/content/posts/stylegan-in-your-hands.md

 This is the second post from micro-series preceding the SFI conference.
 In [the first post](/posts/playing-with-style-transfer) I showed how easy it is to do the style transfer at home.
 Now, I would like to present you how to play with [StyleGANv2](https://github.com/NVlabs/stylegan2).
-StyleGANv2 is the second version of StyleGAN, they are very similar in core principals.
+StyleGANv2 is [the second version of StyleGAN](https://indipest.files.wordpress.com/2021/03/bw6d5zz.gif), they are very similar in core principals.
 We will be working with StyleGANv2 but I will refer to it as SG.
 There is a lot that can be said/explained about SG.
 Here I would like to focus on showing how to make your own experiments with SG instead of getting into SG's details.

 The post is divided in two parts.
-In the first I present some results.
+In the first, I present some results and ideas behind them.
-In the second I show how to obtain similar results and what can you do **on your own computer** (with an access to the internet).
+In the second, I show how to obtain similar results and what can you do **on your own computer** (with an access to the internet).

-## What do I need to know about StyleGAN before experiments?
+## What do I need to know about StyleGAN before the experiments?

 ### Simple face generations